Ayushee1906/HR-Assistant-Bot/README.md

-# 1. HR Assistant Bot
+# 1.HR Policy Q&A Assistant

 This chatbot allows employees to query HR policies using an AI-powered assistant.
 🧠 HR Policy Q&A Assistant (RAG-powered)